 And fixed assets are subject to depreciation.
 Depreciation plays a crucial role in tax saving & finding the accurate worth value of fixed assets that a company owns.
-Moreover, they are also important during fixed assets audit.
+Moreover, they are also important during fixed assets audits.

 A fixed asset to a company might not be a fixed asset to another company.
 Here is an example, a truck will be classified as a fixed asset by the delivery company.
-But the same truck who manufactures it will classify it as an inventory.
+But the same truck that manufactures it will classify it as an inventory.